-Last year we highlighted some of our favorite luxury treehouses around the world.
-This year, we scoured the globe and found eight more treehouses you can stay in for a night of pretending you’re a kid again.
+We’re big fans of luxury treehouses around the world.
+We love them so much, we scoured the globe and found eight more treehouses you can stay in.
+Go ahead, pretend to be a kid again.

-Chewton Glen’s six treehouses sit suspended 35 feet above ground on 130 acres near New Forest National Park and there is nothing rustic about these.
+Chewton Glen’s six treehouses sit suspended 35 feet above the ground on 130 acres near New Forest National Park.
+However, there is nothing rustic about these.
 Every bit as luxurious as its five-star hotel just minutes away, the six treehouses offer a secluded, homey feel.
 Take in those canopy views with floor-to-ceiling windows and spacious outdoor terraces complete with hot tubs.

 Post Ranch Inn, California